eillarra/dotfiles/README.md

 .dotfiles
 ---------
-This is a collection of scripts to configure a brand new Mac with my preferences.
+This is how I personalize my system.
-In a fresh installation, I just need to load this repo and run the `install` command to have most of my applications running:
+In a fresh installation, I just need to clone this repo and run the `install` command:

     $ cd
     $ git clone https://github.com/eillarra/dotfiles .dotfiles